Pauked/dcli/!todo.md

 [x] Make message output consistent (first pass)

 # DCLI v0.4
+[ ] On add of Editor, prompt to set default
 [ ] Have a profile switch of "include play settings?", default to on.
 [ ] CLI for Editor
 [ ] CLI for Delete Engines/IWADs/Maps